Carleton College: Graduates

-Among American liberal arts institutions, Carleton College is one of the highest sources of undergraduate students pursuing doctorates per one hundred students.
-It has also been recognized for sending a large number of female students to graduate programs in the sciences.
-In the 2016–2017 school year, 9 Carleton graduates obtained a Fulbright grant from 28 applications.
+In the 2023–2024 school year, 14 Carleton graduates obtained a Fulbright grant from 54 applications.
 Among liberal arts colleges, the school is a "Top Producer of Fulbright Awards for American Students".
-To date, Carleton has produced 75 Watson Fellows.
+Carleton has produced 75 Watson Fellows.

-Of those who applied, on average over 75% of Carleton graduates are accepted to medical school and about 90% to law school.
-Within five years of graduating, between 65% to 75% of graduates pursue postgraduate studies.
+Of those who applied, on average over 80% of Carleton graduates are accepted to medical school and about 90% to law school.
+Within five years of graduating, between 65% and 75% of graduates pursue postgraduate studies.
 The 15 most common graduate or professional schools attended by Carleton students are University of Minnesota–Twin Cities, University of Wisconsin–Madison, University of Michigan–Ann Arbor, Harvard, University of Chicago, University of Washington, Columbia, UC Berkeley, Northwestern, NYU, Yale, and Stanford.
 The most commonly pursued graduate programs are law, medicine, education, business administration, history, and chemistry.
+Carleton is the second-largest producer of Harvard Divinity School students, after Harvard College.

 Over 20% of all Carleton graduates since 1990 work in the business/finance/sales sector.
 Over 10% work in either healthcare or higher education.
 Pre K-12 education accounts for about 9% of graduates.
 Carleton graduates with only a bachelor's degree have an average mid-career salary of $113,800, according to self-reported data from PayScale.

 Student life

 Student body

-Carleton typically enrolls about 2,000 students, of which 51% are women and 49% are men.
+Carleton typically enrolls about 2,000 students, with roughly equal numbers of women and men.

-26.5% of the total student population are domestic students of color, 10.9% are among the first generation in their family to attend college, and 83.5% are U.S. citizens from out of state.
+As of 2016, 26.5% of the total student population are domestic students of color, 10.9% are among the first generation in their family to attend college, and 83.5% are U.S. citizens from out of state.

 10.2% of students are international, with the most represented countries being China (4.3%), South Korea (0.8%), India (0.7%), Canada (0.7%), and Japan (0.4%).

 Extracurricular organizations

-The school's nearly 240 active student organizations include three theater boards (coordinating as many as ten productions every term), long-form and short-form improv groups and a sketch comedy troupe, six a cappella groups, four choirs, seven specialized instrumental ensembles, five dance interest groups, two auditioned dance companies, a successful Mock Trial team, a nationally competitive debate program, seven recurring student publications, and the student-run 24-hour KRLX radio station, which employs more than 200 volunteers each term.
+The school's nearly 240 active student organizations include three theater boards (coordinating as many as ten productions every term), long-form and short-form improv groups and a sketch comedy troupe, six a cappella groups, four choirs, seven specialized instrumental ensembles, five dance interest groups, two auditioned dance companies, a successful Mock Trial team, a nationally competitive debate program, and the student-run 24-hour KRLX radio station, which employs more than 200 volunteers each term.

-In five of the last twelve years, Carleton College students received the Best Delegation award at the World Model United Nations competition.
-In the 2013–2014 academic year, the school's team ranked among the top 25 in the nation.
+In the 2013–2014 academic year, the school's Model United Nations team ranked among the top 25 in the nation.
+Carleton's Model United Nations team has also been awarded the Best Delegation in previous editions of the World Model United Nations competition.

-The college's format-free student-run radio station, KRLX, founded in 1947 as KARL, was ranked by The Princeton Review as the nation's 4th best college radio station.